Cheapest car insurance in Connecticut for a bad driving record

 Cheapest car insurance in Connecticut with a DUI

-While many insurers offer coverage after a DUI, State Farm has the lowest rate at $1,858.
+While many insurers offer coverage after a DUI, State Farm provides the average cheapest coverage for $1,858 annually.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI